vipul2802/o365hq.com/content/blog/How to Get a Free Microsoft 365 for Your Nonprofit Org. Step by Step Guide.md

 Authorize **IT Partner** to provision licenses into your tenant by clicking on [this link](https://admin.microsoft.com/Adminportal/Home?invType=IndirectResellerRelationship&partnerId=4ed6ea8d-6f86-411d-b7e0-37401bdb9b68&msppId=4100178&indirectCSPId=d5c77776-8b4c-4ceb-81da-566aba9c59c5&DAP=true#/BillingAccounts/partner-invitation).
-Make sure you have signed in using your Office 365 account with Global Admin permissions before clicking on this link.
+Make sure you have signed in using your Microsoft 365 account with Global Admin permissions before clicking on this link.

 ### Step 4